-You may have reflux.
+You may have acid reflux.
 This condition can allow stomach acid to bubble up into your throat, producing that telltale icky flavor.
 Apart from a sour taste in your mouth and throat, the most common symptom of reflux is heartburn.
 You may also notice issues like bad breath or nausea.
-If your doc diagnoses reflux, he may suggest lifestyle changes like losing weight or skipping greasy and spicy foods.
+If your doctor diagnoses reflux, he or she may suggest lifestyle changes like losing weight or skipping greasy and spicy foods.

 7. Tacky Tongue